Best Glucosamine for Dogs

 Chondroitin improves the water retention in the cartilage, improving its elasticity and making sure that the shock absorption function of this tissue is optimal for joint health- but it’s only significantly beneficial if it’s paired with glucosamine.
 MSM or methylsulfonylmethane is a form of sulfur with anti-inflammatory and analgesic effect which makes it a useful component of formulas aimed at senior dogs and dogs that already have developed joint issues.
 Finally, turmeric is an all-natural component that is completely safe for pets and can soothe pain and reduce inflammation in joints, making it a welcome ingredient in joint supplements for dogs.

 The amount of glucosamine in a supplement will drastically impact its effectiveness, so be sure to check the label for accurate information on how much of this compound is included in each serving.
 As a rule of thumb, most dogs need around 20 mg of glucosamine (or more) per pound of their weight.
+Of course, you should follow your vet’s instructions on this to the letter: they know best how much is needed for your pupper.

 Unfortunately, not all manufacturers care about the wellbeing of dogs – and use ingredients from dubious sources that could end up causing more damage than they do to help your dog.
 Joint supplements that use glucosamine and other components sourced from China could be unsafe as they haven’t been tested in proper labs or had FDA’s approval – so it’s better to steer clear of them.